Where does the common carotid artery bifurcate?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The common carotid artery bifurcates at the upper border of the thyroid cartilage, which is located at the level of the fourth cervical vertebra (C4).
-This anatomical landmark is clinically significant, as the bifurcation leads to the formation of the internal and external carotid arteries.
-The internal carotid supplies blood to the brain, while the external carotid provides blood to the face and neck.
+The common carotid artery bifurcates at the upper border of the thyroid cartilage, which generally corresponds to the fourth cervical vertebra (C4).
+This anatomical landmark is significant because it marks the transition from the common carotid artery to the internal and external carotid arteries.

 Subscribe